lbwooo/apache-scitoken/README.md

 # apache-scitoken

-Authentication module for Apache httpd with Scitoken.
+Authentication module for Apache httpd with [Scitoken].(scitoken.org)

-scitoken.org

 The authentication process is carried out by an authentication provider and specified by /src/scitoken.c.